hashicorp/terraform-provider-vault/website/docs/r/terraform_cloud_secret_creds.html.md

 * `organization` - The organization associated with the token provided.

 * `team_id` - The team id associated with the token provided.

+* `lease_id` - The lease associated with the token.
+Only user tokens will have a Vault lease associated with them.